avigailleader/streamBackend/README.md

 # Stream
-A video streaming application
+A server for video streaming application

-# to run this app run
+# to run this server run
 `npm i`

 `npm start`